Raymond L. S. Patriarca: Rise to power

 During the 1940s, Patriarca continued to rise in power.
 In 1950, mobster Philip Buccola fled the country to avoid prosecution for tax evasion, and Patriarca took control of his criminal operations.

 In 1956, Patriarca made drastic changes in the crime family, the biggest being to move his base of operations to Providence, Rhode Island.
 He ran his crime family from the National Cigarette Service Company and Coin-O-Matic Distributors, a vending machine and pinball machine business on Atwells Avenue in the Federal Hill neighborhood of Providence.
 Every card game, prostitution ring, and illegal business in Providence had to pay a kickback to Patriarca.

+In 1960, U.S. Attorney General Robert F. Kennedy ordered a crackdown against the Mafia.
+Federal Bureau of Investigation (FBI) director J. Edgar Hoover initially resisted Kennedy's orders to fight La Cosa Nostra, vehemently denying the existence of any national crime network, but he eventually relented when John F. Kennedy became President in 1961.
+Patriarca was pursued by the FBI with a particular zeal after he drew the ire of the Kennedy brothers by taunting them during congressional hearings by saying: "You two don't have the brains of your retarded sister".
+Robert Kennedy allegedly told a friend afterwards that he and John Kennedy would be "going after that pig on the Hill".

 Patriarca's reign as leader of the New England syndicate was rumored to be brutal and ruthless.
 In one incident, he allegedly ordered an elderly mobster to murder his own son, after Patriarca lost a substantial amount of money on a bad deal.
 The father pleaded for his son's life, so Patriarca exiled him from the family.
 Patriarca's underboss Henry Tameleo also persuaded him to relent.
 In another incident, Patriarca demanded that several members of the crime family pay him $22,000 after federal authorities seized a hijacked shipment of cigarettes that he had financed.
 He allegedly ordered the murder of his brother for failing to notice an electronic surveillance device placed in his office by federal agents.
-He allegedly ordered the murder of several members of the McLaughlin Gang during the Irish Mob wars between the Charlestown Mob and the Winter Hill Gang.
+He also allegedly ordered the murder of several members of the McLaughlin Gang during the Irish Mob wars between the Charlestown Mob and the Winter Hill Gang.
 This occurred when Bernie McLaughlin started interfering with Patriarca's loansharking operations in Boston.